fastapi/typer/docs/tutorial/exceptions.md

 ## Set Output Width

-If you want to control the width of the yellow and red Rich exception borders, you can set the parameter `pretty_exceptions_width` to an integer:
+If you want to control the width of the yellow and red Rich exception borders, you can set the parameter `pretty_exceptions_width` to a specific integer (it's 100 by default):

 ```Python hl_lines="3"
 {!../docs_src/exceptions/tutorial005.py!}